awslabs/sagemaker-debugger/docs/analysis.md

 ```

 ###### Arguments
 All arguments to this method are optional.
-You are required to pass any of these arguments as keyword arguments.
+You are not required to pass any of these arguments as keyword arguments.

 - `step (int)` If you want to retrieve the list of tensors saved at a particular step, pass the step number as an integer.
 This step number will be treated as step number corresponding to the mode passed below.
 By default it is treated as global step.
 - `mode (smdebug.modes enum value)` If you want to retrieve the list of tensors saved for a particular mode, pass the mode here as `smd.modes.TRAIN`, `smd.modes.EVAL`, `smd.modes.PREDICT`, or `smd.modes.GLOBAL`.